AssemblyScript/assemblyscript/lib/loader/README.md

   Releases a previously retained reference to an object, allowing the runtime to collect it once its reference count reaches zero.

 * **__alloc**(size: `number`, id: `number`): `number`<br />
   Allocates an instance of the class represented by the specified id.
 If you are using `MyClass` for example, the best way to know the id and the necessary size is an `export const MYCLASS_ID = idof<MyClass>()` and an `export const MYCLASS_SIZE = offsetof<MyClass>()`.
 Afterwards, use the respective views to assign values to the class's memory while making sure to retain interior references to other managed objects once.
-When done with the class, make sure to release it, which will automatically release any interiour references once the class becomes collected.
+When done with the class, make sure to release it, which will automatically release any interior references once the class becomes collected.

   ```ts
   var ref = module.__retain(module.__alloc(module.MYCLASS_SIZE, module.MYCLASS_ID));